bashleigh/nestjs-config-v2-prototype/README.md

 }
 ```

 In the above example you'll notice that there is a method `get` on the injected config parameter.
 That's because all object configs are 'wrapped' in a `Config` class which provides such lodash get functionality like in the previous version of `nestjs-config`.
-Except now it has a type input thingy.
+Except now it has a Type Parameter (**Thanks @natc ;)**).

 #### Inject via Type